Lifting Embodied World Models for Planning and Control: Experiments

 \subsubsection{Planning Efficiency.}

 Planning using CEM with a large world model can be computationally expensive.
-Thus, we compare the performance of searching over high-level actions (Lifted CEM) versus low-level joint actions (PEVA CEM) for different levels of compute.
-We measure the MJE of both methods for varying the number of CEM iterations and samples per iteration.
+Thus, we compare the performance of searching over high-level (Lifted CEM) vs. low-level actions (PEVA CEM) for different levels of compute.
+We measure the MJE of both methods for varying CEM iterations and samples per iteration.
+For compute measurements see Appendix~\ref{appendix:compute}.

 Results are shown in Figure~\ref{fig:planning_cem_parameters_wrt_metric}.
 We show the cumulative min over CEM iterations, see Appendix~\ref{appendix:no_cumulativemin} for without.
 Planning in high-level space outperforms planning in low-level joint action space for all numbers of samples and CEM iterations.
 Furthermore, we find that PEVA CEM worsens MJE after one step, which highlights the difficulty of naive search.
-In summary, lifting the abstraction of the world model not only yields better solutions but also finds them with less compute.
+In summary, lifting the abstraction of the world model yields better solutions with less compute.